One Blu-ray boxset. Six films by the king of cult cinema. Countless technical issues...

 Audio: The winners here are Eraserhead’s ominous LPCM 2.0 track, plus Dune and Blue Velvet’s more expansive DTS-HD MA 5.1 offerings.

 However, Wild at Heart, Lost Highway and Twin Peaks… are all saddled with LPCM 2.0 soundtracks, despite the fact that they have been issued previously on Blu-ray with DTS-HD MA 5.1 mixes (one of which was Universal Pictures’ earlier UK standalone release of Wild at Heart)!
-And if that wasn’t bad enough, Twin Peaks… suffers from sporadic pitch issues that an audio tape suddenly speeding up and slowing down.
+And if that wasn’t bad enough, Twin Peaks… suffers from sporadic pitch issues that sound like an audio tape suddenly speeding up and slowing down.

 Audio rating: 2/5